 CCCC – the fourth to seventh characters identify the Producer Code of the issuing agency (mandatory for S-101).
-Where the Producer Code is derived from a 2 or 3 character format (for instance when converting S-57 ENCs), the missing characters of the Producer Code may be populated with zeros (“00” or “0” respectively) for the sixth and seventh characters of the dataset file name, as required.
+Producer Codes must registered in the IHO Geospatial Information (GI) Registry, Producer Code Register; and conform to its rules.
+Where the Producer Code is derived from a 2 or 3 character format (for instance when converting S-57 ENCs), the missing characters of the Producer Code may be populated with zeros (“00” or “0” respectively), as required.

 ØØØØØØØØØØ – the eighth to the maximum seventeenth characters are optional and may be used in any way by the producer to provide the unique file name.
 The following characters are allowed in the dataset name: A to Z (upper case characters only), 0 to 9 and the special character _ (underscore).
 It is not required to use all the available characters, however at least one character must be used.